THURSDAY: Mostly sunny with a slight storm chance. High: 91. Winds: Southwest 10-15 mph.

 RECORD HIGH: 104 (1936)

 After an extended stretch of cooler than normal summertime temperatures, central Illinois is bracing for triple digit heat indices the next few days.

 A very persistent weather pattern is setting up to build a heat dome over the nation's mid-section for the remainder of the work week and into the weekend with temperatures getting back into the 90's.
 Add in tropical-like dew points in the 70's and heat indices will make it feel as much as 100 degrees at the peak of daytime heating.

 In the meantime, look for a slight chance of a shower or isolated thunderstorm Thursday morning as warm front lifts off to the north.

-THE 7-DAY TEMPERATURE OUTLOOK: Look for highs in the lower 80's Saturday and Sunday; mid- 80's Monday; upper 80's Tuesday and Wednesday; and, lower 80's Thursday and Friday.
-Overnight lows will drop to the upper 50's Friday night; lower 60's Saturday and Sunday night; and, mid- to upper 60's Monday through Thursday night.
+THE 7-DAY TEMPERATURE OUTLOOK: Look for highs in the lower 90's Thursday through Monday; and, upper 80's Tuesday and Wednesday.
+Overnight lows will drop to the lower 70's through the extended period.